Fair Asynchronous Session Subtyping: Proofs

-We now move to the if part.
-Assume that the queue machine $M$ does not terminate.
-We show that there exists a fair asynchronous subtyping relation $\mathcal R$ that contains the pair $(T,S)$, hence $T \subtype S$.
-There are two kinds of pairs in $\mathcal R$: (i) the pairs discussed in the above only-if part of the proof that corresponds to branches of the types involved in reproducing the computation of the queue machine $M$, and (ii) other pairs corresponding to alternative branches.
-The pairs of type (i) satisfy the constraints imposed by Definition \ref{def:subtyping} because output selections of the l.h.s. type can always be mimicked by the r.h.s. type (that always include an output selection after a sequence of input branchings with only one label), and input branchings can always be mimicked by the r.h.s. type because the queue is always non-empty in the queue machine computation.
-Also the pairs of type (ii) satisfy the constraints imposed by Definition \ref{def:subtyping}.
-In fact, these pairs are generated considering the alternative branches in $\semTcont{B_1\cdots B_{m}}_{r}^{\mathcal T}$ in Definition \ref{def:controlEncoding2}.
-The l.h.s. type in the pairs $(T',S')$ associated with these branches, are of two kinds: (a) they are able to recursively perform all possible outputs until the label $E$ is selected, or (b) they are able to recursively perform all possible inputs until the label $E$ is selected.
+with $V=\Trec{\Tvar t}. \big( \Tselectset{A}{\Tvar t}{\Gamma} \cup \{E:V'\} \big)$ and $V'=\Trec{\Tvar t}. \big( \Tbranchset{A}{\Tvar t}{\Gamma} \cup \{E:\Tend\} \big)$.
+The l.h.s. type in the pairs $(T',S')$ associated with these branches, are of two kinds: (a) they are able to recursively perform all possible outputs until the label $E$ is selected (type $V$), or (b) they are able to recursively perform all possible inputs until the label $E$ is selected (type $V'$).
 In the first case (a), the constraints in Definition \ref{def:subtyping} are satisfied because the r.h.s. type is always able to mimick output selections (see the above observation).
 In the second case (b), we have that the output $E$ has been previously selected by the last pair of kind (a) considered.
-Hence, the r.h.s. type is a sequence of input branchings, with only one label, where all inputs excluding the last one are different from $E$, and the last one having label $E$ has continuation $\Tend$.
+Hence, the r.h.s. type is a sequence of input branchings, with only one label, where all inputs excluding the last one are different from $E$, and the last one, having label $E$, has continuation $\Tend$.
 This guarantees that all these pairs satisfy the constraints in Definition \ref{def:subtyping}, under the assumption that also a final pair $(\Tend,\Tend)$ belongs to $\mathcal R$.
-We have that $(T,S) \in \mathcal R$ in that this is the first pair of the kind (i) above.
-Hence we can conclude that $T \subtype S$.
+We the conclude by observing that we have proved the existence of a fair session subtyping relation $\mathcal R$ such that $(T,S) \in \mathcal R$ (in that this is the first pair of the kind (i) above), hence we have that $T \subtype S$. \end{proof}